Anonymous202401/If-Recollecting-were-Forgetting/README.md

-This repository is the supplementary code of the paper "**Efficient and Generalizable Second-Order Unlearning: A Hessian-free Online Model Updates Approach**".
+This temporary repository is the supplementary code of the paper "**Efficient and Generalizable Second-Order Unlearning: A Hessian-free Online Model Updates Approach**".

 # Quick Start Guide
 ### 1. Model Learning and Unlearning